docker/docs/content/desktop/use-desktop/resource-saver.md

 ![Resource Saver Settings](../images/resource-saver-settings.png)

-When Docker Desktop enters Resource Saver mode, a leaf icon is displayed on the Docker Desktop status bar as well as in the Docker icon on the system tray:
+When Docker Desktop enters Resource Saver mode, a leaf icon is displayed on the Docker Desktop status bar as well as in the Docker icon on the system tray.
+As shown, the Linux VM CPU and memory utilization are reduced to zero.

 ![Resource Saver Status Bar](../images/resource-saver-status-bar.png)

 >**Note**
 >
 > Exit from Resource Saver mode occurs automatically when containers run.
 Exit
-> may take a few seconds (~3 -> 10 secs) as Docker Desktop restarts the Linux VM.
+> may take a few seconds (~3 to 10 secs) as Docker Desktop restarts the Linux VM.
+> It's generally faster on Mac and Linux, and a bit slower on Windows.

-A few notes about Resource Saver:
+A bit more info about Resource Saver:

 * The Resource Saver timer is configured to 5 minutes by default.
 That is, Docker Desktop will enter Resource Saver mode if no containers are running for